« July 2019 | Main | January 2016 »

 Static IP and Hostname

-If you want to fix your LAN IP you do it by amending /etc/dhcpcd.conf adding the following lines (adjust to suit your environment):
+If you want to fix your LAN IP you do it by running nmtui to configure your network.

 Further Reading